Johnny-Morgan/pickles/TESTING.md

     ![Image](docs/testing_images/blog_slug_bug.png)

-    **Fix:** To fix this a list of the existing slugs is created in the view.
+    **Fix:** To fix this, a list of the existing slugs is created in the view.

     ```python
     slugs = list(Post.objects.all().values_list('slug', flat=True))